Last updated on November 12th, 2023

 If it’s an older Baxi boiler with a knob to turn the boiler on and off, then you will need to turn it fully anti-clockwise and hold it there until it resets.

 Baxi Boiler E119 Error Keeps Happening

-If your boiler keeps losing pressure, showing E119 and going to lockout, then you most likely have a leak on the boiler or central heating system which needs to be fixed.
+If your boiler pressure loss keeps happening, showing E119 and going to lockout, then you most likely have one of these problems:

-If the boiler pressure is dropping straight away after repressurising, then you must have a serious leak or an open-ended pipe on the central heating system.
-This will need to be found and fixed to get your boiler working again.
+- If the boiler pressure is dropping straight away after repressurising, you must have a serious leak or an open-ended pipe on the central heating system

 How to Repressurise a Baxi Boiler